Purchase a Wide Selection of Wildflower from Tn Nursery

 Cone-flowers - a purple wildflower

 Another popular choice for garden wildflowers is Coneflowers.
-These flowers require full sun exposure to properly grow.
-They typically bloom in the Summer and Fall seasons.
-You can find this species in a variety of colors, including pink, blue, orange, purple, and red.
+These flowers require total sun exposure to grow properly.
+They typically bloom in the Summer and Fall seasons; You can find this species in various colors, including pink, blue, orange, purple, and red.
 Birds and bees are attracted to this species.
 This type of flower is quite resilient and thrives in plentiful sunshine.
 You can expect them to grow up to 4 feet in length.
 They also grow relatively quickly.
 Don't be alarmed if your flowers don't bloom right away because these plants typically take 2-3 years before blooming begins.
 Other benefits of this type of flower include its resilience to deer and its healing properties that can soothe a sunburn.

-A more attractive option for garden wildflowers is a Red Lobelia plant.
-Given the name, these plants are a shocking shade of red and make for a vibrant garden space.
+A more attractive option for garden wildflowers is the Red Lobelia plant.
+These plants are a shocking shade of red Given the name and make for a vibrant garden space.
 These showy flowers grow best in full sun or partly sunny areas.
 A Red Lobelia plant requires a moderate amount of water but doesn't require too much maintenance.
-These are naturally found in swampy, wooded areas and grow to be between 2 and 4 feet high.
-This species blooms from July to September and work great in moist garden settings.
+These are naturally found in swampy, wooded areas and grow between 2 and 4 feet high.
+This species blooms from July to September and works excellent in moist garden settings.

 May Apple Plants

-Another species that works excellent in gardens is May Apple plants.
+Another species that works excellent in gardens is the May Apple plant.
 This species is not as vibrant as the previous plants.
 However, it is a charming addition to a woodland garden setting.
-These are unique in that at the end of each stem; there is an umbrella-like leaf that blooms each Spring.
+These are unique.
+There is an umbrella-like leaf that blooms each Spring.
 Once these begin to grow, they form large colonies.
 These do produce some flowers that are usually hidden by the dense foliage.
 If you look closely, you will notice small white flowers on the stems of each plant.
 To survive, these require partial to full shade and a moist environment.
 These are not showy plants, but they do make a cute addition to a woodland garden.